Abundance of cosmic voids in EFT of dark energy: Implications for the void size function

 First, we investigate the impact of $\alpha_{B0}$ on the VSF in the background model with $p=1$.
 Figure~\ref{fig:vsf1} shows the VSF and its relative deviation from that of the $\Lambda$CDM model evaluated at the present time.
 We find that the VSF exhibits a scale-dependent modification in this model.
 On small scales, the VSF for $\alpha_{B0}=0.1$ is suppressed by $\sim 5\%$ compared to that in the $\Lambda$CDM model at $r\sim 0.1\,\mathrm{Mpc}/h$.
 Conversely, on large scales, the VSF is enhanced by $\sim 40\%$ at $r\sim 20\,\mathrm{Mpc}/h$ for the same parameters.

-Next, to disentangle the individual effects of the modification of gravity and to identify which component is responsible for the changes in the VSF, we compute the VSF by turning on each of the components $(\sigma,\delta_{\mathrm{c}},\delta_{\mrm{sc}},\mcal{R})$ one at a time.
+Next, to identify which component of $(\sigma,\delta_{\mathrm{c}},\delta_{\mrm{sc}},\mcal{R})$ is responsible for the changes in the VSF, we compute the VSF by using one of the components calculated in the theory with $\alpha_{B0}=10^{-1}$ while using the rest of the components calculated in the $\Lambda$CDM model.
 The results are presented in Fig.~\ref{fig:vsf_compare}.
 From this figure, two features can be noted.
 On small scales, the change in the VSF comes mainly from the modification in the linear matter power spectrum, since the changes that come from $\delta_{\mrm c}$ and $\delta_{\mrm{sc}}$ compensate.
 In contrast, on large scales, the modifications in $\sigma$ and $\delta_{\mrm{sc}}$ together account for the change in the VSF, though the modified linear matter power spectrum still has the largest impact.
 On all scales, the modifications in $\mcal R$ and $\delta_c$ have negligible impacts on the VSF.

 Let us then discuss the impact of the parameter $p$.
 We compare the VSFs for $p=1$ and $p=0.87$, while fixing $\alpha_{B0}=0.1$.
 Figure~\ref{fig:vsf2} shows that the change in the VSF is enhanced as $p$ decreases.
 This behavior arises because the modification parametrized by $\alpha_B$ comes into play earlier for $p=0.87$ than for $p=1$.
 For $p>1$, the VSF becomes closer to that of the $\Lambda$CDM model, since the effect of $\alpha_B$ is more strongly suppressed at early times for larger $p$.